Introduction to Biomedical Informatics and Artificial Intelligence

 The 10x10 program was launched in 2005 by the American Medical Informatics Association (AMIA) and Oregon Health & Science University (OHSU).
 The genesis for the program came when then-President of AMIA, Dr. Charles Safran, called for at least one physician and one nurse in each of the 6000 hospitals in the US to have some training in medical informatics.

 At that time, the biomedical informatics distance learning program at OHSU was mature and included an introductory course that I had been teaching on-line for nearly a decade.
 I proposed to AMIA that we re-package this course into a standalone course that included an in-person session at the end (not present in the OHSU course) that brought participants together for interaction and additional learning.
-Based on Dr. Safran's numbers and my knowledge of the scalable capacity of the distance learning course, I proposed that we name the program 10x10, embodying the aim of training 10,000 individuals in medical informatics by the year 2010.
+Based on Dr. Safran's numbers and my knowledge of the scalable capacity of the distance learning course, I proposed that we name the program 10x10, embodying the aim of training 10,000 individuals in biomedical informatics by the year 2010.

 The course is not limited to physicians and nurses, nor is it limited to US citizens.
 Those who complete the course (and are eligible for graduate study, i.e., have a baccalaureate degree) can subsequently obtain credit for the introductory course in the OHSU and enroll to take further courses in the OHSU Biomedical Informatics Graduate Program.